This chapter is a quick introduction to the programming concepts of DidiSoft OpenPGP Library for .NET.

 PGPLibExampleCS (C#) and PGPLibExampleVB (VB.NET) are command line projects and demonstrate both working with keys in files and with keys in a KeyStore.

-KeyToolCS and KeyToolVB are a WinForms applications that demonstrate operations with the KeyStore class.
+KeyToolCS and KeyToolVB are WinForms applications that demonstrate operations with the KeyStore class.

-FileToolCS and FileToolVB are a WinForms applications that show how to perfom OpenPGP encryption, decryption and signing with keys located in files.
+FileToolCS and FileToolVB are WinForms applications that show how to perform OpenPGP encryption, decryption and signing with keys located in files.

-This chapter described in few words the main classes provided by DidiSoft OpenPGP Library for .NET.
+This chapter described in a few words the main classes provided by DidiSoft OpenPGP Library for .NET.